lindgr3n/heroes-of-vue/docs/tutorial/README.md

 >
 ```

 This is the same thing as v-model does in the background.
-So just for exercise lets add a second input without v-model
+So just for exercise lets add a second input without v-model.

 ```html
 <input v-model="hero.name" placeholder="name"/>